usagitoneko97/klara/A3.LVN/Version2/readme.md

 ### 1.2.2 Enumerating Variables
 To enumerate a variable, a unique **Value-Number** is assigned to the variable.
-The operands will get the value-number first, then follow by the target.
+The operands will get the value-number first, then followed by the target.
 For example,
 ```python
 a_0 = b_0 + c_0
 ```